joedventure/adventure_in_de/_bundesland/bayern/bayern-en.md

 ---

 ## Bavaria Exploration Map
-Click the pins on the map and join me as we dive deep into the towns of Bavaria.
+Click the pins on the map above, and join me as we dive deep into the towns of Bavaria.
 Or...

 <div class="quick-access">
     <h3 style="margin-top: 0; font-size: 1.2rem; border-left: 4px solid #3498db; padding-left: 10px; border-bottom: none;">